-- %>%\(100): Multiplies these proportions by 100, effectively converting them to percentage format. - %>% round(digits = 2): Rounds these percentages to two decimal places. - %>% paste0("%"): Concatenates a % symbol to denote percentages . - The final output is a table displaying the percentage of cars that have 4, 6, and 8 cylinders, respectively.
+- %>%(100): Multiplies these proportions by 100, effectively converting them to percentage format. - %>% round(digits = 2): Rounds these percentages to two decimal places. - %>% paste0("%"): Concatenates a % symbol to denote percentages . - The final output will be a table displaying the percentage of cars that have 4, 6, and 8 cylinders, respectively.
 Each percentage is rounded to two decimal places.
 The proportion of each category or group of categories, rounded to two decimal places, is presented.
-For instance, in this data, 43.75% of automobiles have 8 cylinders.
-[3]
+For instance, 43.75% of automobiles have 8 cylinders.